Roman Kryklia: ONE Kickboxing Light Heavyweight Champion

 On November 16, 2019, Roman Kryklia defeated Tarik Khbabez by TKO to become the inaugural ONE Light Heavyweight Kickboxing World Champion.

 Kryklia was expected to defend his belt against Andrei Stoica at ONE Infinity 1, but the light heavyweight title fight postponed due to coronavirus.
 Kryklia was rescheduled to defend the ONE Light Heavyweight Kickboxing World Championship against Murat Aygün at ONE Championship: Big Bang on December 4, 2020.
 The fight with Aygun fell through, as one of Kryklia's corner-men tested positive for COVID-19.

-Accordingly, Aygun received a new opponent, while Kryklia was scheduled to fight the mandatory challenger Andrei Stoica, who took the fight on short notice being announced only a few days before the match, at ONE Championship: Collision Course.
+Accordingly, Aygun received a new opponent, while Kryklia was scheduled to fight Andrei Stoica, who took the fight on short notice being announced only a few days before the match, at ONE Championship: Collision Course.
 At the official weigh in, Kryklia weighed more than Stoica.
 Eventually, the fight was won by Kryklia by unanimous decision, who was in control during the match.

-Kryklia was scheduled to make the his second ONE Kickboxing Light Heavyweight title defense against Murat Aygün at ONE Championship: NextGen on October 29, 2021.
+Kryklia was scheduled to make his second ONE Kickboxing Light Heavyweight title defense against Murat Aygün at ONE Championship: NextGen on October 29, 2021.
 However, Aygün was pulled from the fight and Kryklia was instead scheduled to face Iraj Azizpour for the inaugural ONE Kickboxing Heavyweight World Championship.
 However, due to an undisclosed medical issue, Kryklia withdrew from the fight.